johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-10-09-docusaurus-3-how-to-migrate-rehype-plugins/index.md

 1. Convert the `mdxJsxTextElement` to back to markdown - this is the full `img` element in its AST form
 2. Use a regex to find the `require` expression in the `src` attribute of the markdown
 3. Transform the `require` expression to a Cloudinary URL using the same mechanism as with the MDX 1 plugin
 4. Convert the markdown back to an `mdxJsxTextElement` using a technique adapted from [`mdast-util-mdx-jsx`](https://github.com/syntax-tree/mdast-util-mdx-jsx#use)
 5. Replace the `src` attribute with the new `src` attribute including the updated `require` expression AST in the `mdxJsxAttributeValueExpression` attributes `data` property.

-If you were to compare the MDX 1 plugin with the MDX 2 plugin, 2 and 3 from the above points are the same.
+If you were to compare the MDX 1 plugin with the MDX 3 plugin, 2 and 3 from the above points are the same.
 Points 1, 4 and 5 are new.

-With this in place we have a new plugin that works with Docusaurus 3 and MDX 2!
+With this in place we have a new plugin that works with Docusaurus 3 and MDX 3!

 ## `rehype-cloudinary-docusaurus@2`

 You may recall that I published an npm package named [`rehype-cloudinary-docusaurus`](https://www.npmjs.com/package/rehype-cloudinary-docusaurus) which packages up the plugin to make it easy for people to use.
-I'm working on updating that package to use the new plugin and it will be available soon.
+I've updated that package to use the new plugin and it is available now.
 You can see the [pull request here](https://github.com/johnnyreilly/rehype-cloudinary-docusaurus/pull/9).
+The new version is `3.0.0`.